FOREX-Dollar off six-week high as US jobs, central bank decisions eyed

 By Hideyuki Sano

-TOKYO, Sept 5 The dollar steadied just below a six-week high on Thursday ahead of central bank policy meetings in major economies and a crucial U.S. jobs report that could make or break the case for a reduction in U.S. stimulus this month.
+TOKYO, Sept 5 The dollar steadied just below a six-week high on Thursday after investors had booked profits on its recent gains ahead of key events, including monetary policy meetings in major economies and a crucial U.S. jobs report that could make or break the case for a reduction in U.S. stimulus this month.

-The yen was stuck near one-month low against the dollar, after investors unwound their safe-haven buying spurred by concerns over U.S. plans to attack Syria, while moving little after the Bank of Japan maintained its policy as expected.

-The dollar index stood at 82.231 , little changed on the day but not far from a six-week high of 82.516 hit on Tuesday.
+The dollar index stood at 82.201 , little changed on the day and off a six-week high of 82.516 hit on Tuesday.

-The dollar dipped on Wednesday on profit-taking and also in part as the euro gained after data showed euro zone businesses had their best month in over two years in August as orders increased for the first time since mid-2011.
+The euro held on to Wednesday's gains to fetch $1.3199 , after data showed euro zone businesses had their best month in over two years in August as orders increased for the first time since mid-2011.

+The common currency has so far weathered a small rise in Italian bond yields after allies of Silvio Berlusconi threatened to bring down the government if the Senate voted to expel him following a tax fraud conviction.

+The key focus now is the policy review by European Central Bank on Thursday, which is expected to reaffirm it will keep interest rates low to support the euro zone's fragile recovery.

 "Both the euro zone and British economies seem to be improving of late.
 So some people who had expected more easing from Europe may be having a rethink and adjusting their positions," said Katsunori Kitakura, associate general manager of market making at Mitsui Sumitomo Trust Bank.

-The bank is widely expected to reaffirm it will keep interest rates low to support the euro zone's fragile recovery.

-Some traders say the common currency could be ambushed by rising political tensions in Italy, where allies of Silvio Berlusconi are threatening to bring down the government if the Senate votes to expel him following a tax fraud conviction.

-Perkier than the euro was sterling, which benefited from data on Wednesday showing the UK services sector expanded at its fastest pace in more than six years in August
+Sterling held firm after data showed on Wednesday the UK services sector expanded at its fastest pace in more than six years in August

-The U.S. ADP private-sector jobs number is due out on Thursday, which could be seen as an early indicator on more important government employment report on Friday.
+Also on the horizon is the U.S. ADP private-sector jobs number due out Thursday, which could be seen as an early indicator on more important government employment report on Friday.

-If the data confirms a continued recovery in the U.S. job market, that will be seen as ensuring the Federal Reserve will start reducing its stimulus at its Sept.
+The data is widely perceived to be the key factor in determining whether the Federal Reserve will start reducing its stimulus at its Sept.
 17-18 meeting.

-Expectations that the Fed will be the first to rate hikes among major central banks have underpinned the dollar.

-"I think that in the big picture, the dollar is on rising trend.
-If two-year bond yield rose further, say to above 0.5 percent, that could spur more dollar buying," said a trader at a Japanese bank.
+The yen was on the defensive near one-month lows against the dollar after investors scaled back their safe-haven bids in part as risk assets recovered as U.S. military action against Syria was pushed back.

 "It seems like the market is tentatively concluding that any military action may not last that long and its impact on the world economy will be limited.
 The market is coming back to business as usual," said Bart Wakabayashi, head of forex at State Street Global Markets.